-(a) In this section 9:
+(a) In this section Error!
+Reference source not found.:

-effective date means 3 April 2023.
+effective date means [3 April] 2023.

-increased requirement means a requirement introduced or amended in section 2 of version 3.0 of this Standard that is applicable to a DCF established prior to 7 September 2022 and is a new or more onerous requirement than any corresponding requirement that applied to the DCF under the old Standard.
+increased requirement means a requirement introduced or amended in section 2 of version 3.0 of this Standard that is applicable to a DCF established prior to [7 September] 2022 and is a new or more onerous requirement than any corresponding requirement that applied to the DCF under the old Standard.
 An increased requirement excludes a requirement that the DCF is obliged to meet under a separate legal requirement (not implemented through the Standard).